apereo/cas/docs/cas-server-documentation/installation/Logout-Single-Signout.md

 ### Turning Off Single Logout

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#single-logout).

+### Redirecting Logout to Service

+Logout requests may be optionally routed to an external URL bypassing the CAS logout screen.
+In order to to do you will need to specify the target destination typically in form of a `service` parameter to the CAS logout endpoint per the [CAS protocol specification](../protocol/CAS-Protocol-Specification.html).

 ### Single Logout Per Service